edwardcallow/tesco-jargon/p.md

 > See [handheld computer](h.md#handheld-computer).

 #### Permit to work (RP2K740)
 Form visiting contractors must complete, and have signed by a member of staff, if they will be working in high-risk areas or undertaking high-risk tasks.
+Completed alongside an authorisation to work.
 > See also [authorisation to work (PR2K741](a.md#authorisation-to-work-rp2k741).

 #### Personal digital counting unit (PDCU)